403(b) Universal Availability

 IRS Regulations

-IRS regulations require that all 403(b) plans offering salary deferral contribution elections meet a Universal Availability Rule, which is the blueprint to assure that all employees are notified of the opportunity to make pre-tax contributions.
-The regulations provide that all full-time and part-time employees must be permitted to make pre-tax contributions to a 403(b) plan, subject to a few limited exceptions.
+IRS regulations require that all 403(b) plans offering salary deferral contribution elections meet a Universal Availability Rule, which is the blueprint to assure that all employees are notified of the opportunity to make elective deferrals.
+The regulations provide that any paid employee of a participating YMCA must be permitted to make elective deferrals to the 403(b) Savings Plan – including the right to designate some or all of those elective deferrals as contributions to the Roth Account – if any employee has the right to do so.
 (Note: Employers may not exclude collectively bargaining employees from a 403(b) plan.)

 In order to meet this requirement, employees must be given an effective opportunity to make or modify an election to participate.
-There are a number of methods, including the distribution of the 403(b) Smart Account form, that meet this requirement.
-The regulations specifically suggest that the following notices should be given to employees:
+There are a number of methods, including the distribution of the 403(b) Savings Plan Enrollment Form, that meet this requirement.

-YMCAs should provide all employees with a notice about their ability to participate in the 403(b) plan upon their date of hire and should remind existing employees of this opportunity at least once a year.
+YMCAs should provide all employees with a notice about their ability to participate in the 403(b) Savings Plan upon their date of hire and should remind existing employees of this opportunity at least once a year.

-It should be noted that the Universal Availability Rule for the Savings Plan applies immediately upon employment, regardless of age or hours of service.
-Unlike the Retirement Plan, the Savings Plan has no two-year service requirement prior to enrollment.
+It should be noted that the Universal Availability Rule for the 403(b) Savings Plan applies immediately upon employment, regardless of age, hours of service, or level of compensation.
+Unlike the 401(a) Retirement Plan, the Savings Plan has no service requirement prior to enrollment.

 How The Regulations Apply to your y

-Once an employee is enrolled in the Retirement Plan, the Fund sends the new participant a Welcome Kit, which includes information about the opportunity to contribute pre-tax to a 403(b) Smart Account.
-The Fund also highlights the 403(b) Smart Account in its mailings to participants, such as the quarterly and annual account balance statements, as well as the Annual Report.
+Once an employee is enrolled in the 401(a) Retirement Plan, the Fund sends the new Participant a Welcome Kit, which includes information about the opportunity to contribute to a 403(b) Savings Plan.
+The Fund also highlights the 403(b) Savings Plan in its disclosures to Participants, such as the Quarterly and Annual Benefit Statements, as well as the Annual Report.

-However, the Fund does not have a way to reach all of your Y’s employees directly if they are not already participants in the Retirement Plan.
-As a result, your Y should promote the Savings Plan to all employees upon their date of hire.
+However, the Fund does not have a way to reach all of your Y’s employees directly if they are not already Participants in the Fund.
+As a result, your Y should promote the 403(b) Savings Plan to all employees upon their date of hire.

-The failure of any one Y to meet the Universal Availability rule could cause the disqualification of our Plan, which could result in adverse tax consequences to employees and the imposition of penalties upon Ys.
+The failure of any one Y to meet the Universal Availability Rule could cause the disqualification of our 403(b) Savings Plan, which could result in adverse tax consequences to employees and the imposition of penalties upon Ys.

 Resources to help your y

-These tools help Ys communicate the benefits of a 403(b) Smart Account.
+These tools help Ys communicate the benefits of a 403(b) Savings Plan.
 The Fund can also work with your Y to tailor a communications message to your employees.

 What your y should do